-- ☐ An articulated fenceline including stepping in and out, change of materials or orientation and introduction of landscape treatments can be effective. - ☐ It is recommended that feature details / panels shall include but not be limited to a minimum of timber picket fencing with one (1) of the following: - o mini orb - o face brickwork - o painted and / or rendered masonry or masonry look - o powder coated steel / aluminium - o hedges and other forms of soft landscaped edges.
+- □ An articulated fenceline including stepping in and out, change of materials or orientation and introduction of landscape treatments can be effective. - □ It is recommended that feature details / panels shall include but not be limited to a minimum of timber picket fencing with one (1) of the following: - o mini orb - o face brickwork - o painted and / or rendered masonry or masonry look - o powder coated steel / aluminium - o hedges and other forms of soft landscaped edges.

-Fences on a Common Boundary with Environmental Reserves
+Fences on a Common Boundary with Environmental Reserves & Harbour Beach Foreshore

-- Fencing along the common boundary with an environmental reserve is to be:

-- o A maximum of 1.8m height

-- o Constructed of fire-resistant materials
+- Fencing along the common boundary with an environmental reserve is to be: - o A maximum of 1.8m height - o Constructed of fire-resistant materials - □ Fencing along the common boundary with the Harbour Beach Foreshore is to be a maximum of 1.2m height and enable passive visual surveillance over the adjoining footpath.

-□ Boundary fencing installed by the developer is to be maintained to its current standard.
+Boundary fencing installed by the developer is to be maintained to its current standard.